Baldock Circular walk

-This walk should not be undertaken after prolonged periods of rain, given much of it is across vast fields.
-In the dry, this walk is a relaxing amble through flat Hertfordshire countryside.
-The walk makes no pretence at incorporating woods, hills, or water features.
-Those more used to walking in Kent or West Sussex or in the South Downs might find the countryside on offer in this walk around Baldock a little dull.
+This walk should not be undertaken after prolonged periods of rain, given much of it is along field edges and over vast fields.
+In the dry, this walk is a relaxing amble through flat Hertfordshire countryside, with big vistas.
+The walk makes no pretence at incorporating large woods, steep hills, or extensive water features.
+Those more used to walking in Kent or West Sussex or in the South Downs might find the countryside on offer on this walk a little dull.
 It isn’t, it is just different, with charms of its own.
-If you accept it as such you should enjoy a relaxing, easy day’s walking.
+If you accept it as such you should enjoy a relaxing, enjoyable, easy day’s walking.

 Twice a year the village of Ashwell puts on an impressive village event.
 Early in May on a Sunday villagers open up their properties for Ashwell at Home , when Morris Dancers entertain as you visit interesting and historic homes and buildings in the village.
 Pop-up eating places add to the cuisine on offer at the three pubs.
-Passes to all events cost £ 6 (2019).
+Passes to all events cost £ 7 (2019).
 Due to Covid-19 the 2020 and 2021 events were cancelled - let's hope this delightful event returns in 2022.
 Then on August Bank Holiday Monday Ashwell stages its Ashwell Show in a large showground just to the north of the church.
-Events include gymkhana (horse and pony show jumping), dog displays, vintage car displays , lots of childrens events, music, and much more.
+Events include gymkhana (horse and pony show jumping), dog displays, vintage car displays, lots of childrens events, music, pop-up shops and much more.
 Entry to the showground £ 10 (2019).
 The 2020 and 2021 events have been cancelled due to Covid - next show Monday 22 August 2022.
 To get the best out of the Baldock Walk we recommend it is posted to coincide with one of these two village events.

 |Shortening the Walk|